rescript-association/genType/README.md

 [Here is a video illustrating the conversion of a ReasonReact component.](https://youtu.be/EV12EbxCPjM) [![IMAGE ALT TEXT HERE](assets/genTypeDemo.png)](https://youtu.be/EV12EbxCPjM)

+# What's new.
+See [Changes.md](Changes.md) for a complete list of changes per release.

 # Download genType from Prebuilt Releases

 ```